 When you visit our website, our servers may automatically log the standard data provided by your web browser.
 It may include your device’s Internet Protocol (IP) address, your browser type and version, the pages you visit, the time and date of your visit, the time spent on each page, and other details about your visit.

-Please be aware that while this information may not be personally identifying by itself, it may be possible to combine it with other data to personally identify individual persons.
+Please be aware that while this information may not be personally identifying by itself, it may be possible to combine it with other data to personally identify individual people.

 When you visit our website or interact with our services, we may automatically collect data about your device, such as: